 * AAA, AA, and A finishers merchandise item (it is a surprise!)

-* 2 x official support crew T shirts, Lanyard and Car stickers
+* 1 or 2 x official support crew T shirts, Lanyard and Car stickers

 * New and improved course